anon-blue/anon.blue/README.txt

     the world is BLUE for everyone (even with pink glasses)

-       wold l qqwddqwqtwefqwdwdcasdadd dasd\dsdqweqwewesoiDdd  dd asdasdsdasdasd weweqweqwe   si,i simida               arwho's there? anybody home?nal board?g
-               faux           We can be furious  narwhal is my favorite animal
+       wold l qqwddqwqtwefqwdwdcasdadd dasd\dsdqweqwewesoiDdd  dd asdasdsdasdasd weweqweqwe   si,i simida         I take a break, take a breathe there?
+Anybody a t the blue ?   faux           We can be furious  narwhal is my favorite animal
  MISTAAAAAOk, mais faisons en harmonie alors even in tj/ this Monkey Island or t rankilou land, whaterver               vvvvvvvv vvvvvv
                 =>>>>Heu, need a trip to Monkey Island.